python/cpython/Doc/library/asyncio-task.rst

 the loop.

 .. note::
-   The coroutine is only executed when the event loop starts running, so it is possible to add a "done callback" to the future after creating the task scheduling the coroutine.
+   The "slow_operation" coroutine object is only executed when the event loop starts running, so it is possible to add a "done callback" to the future after creating the task scheduling the coroutine object.